-People do not need to have an intrinsic artistic ability or possess special talent to participate in art therapy.
+People do not need to have an intrinsic artistic ability, or a special talent, to participate in art therapy.
 People of all ages can benefit from it.
 Art therapy can either be creating or viewing other artworks.
 Participants are allowed to use their preferred art media and work at their own pace without the fear of being judged.
-Some research suggests that the arts plays an important part in boosting mental health.
+Some research suggests that the arts play an important part in boosting mental health.